How to Best Support your Favorite Audiobook Creators

 Indie authors and publishers have the option of making their audiobooks exclusive to Audible.
 That’s why many audiobooks have that yellow banner in the lower right corner.

-These marked audiobooks are sometimes produced by Audible itself, through Audible Studios or Audible Originals, or authors used Audible’s ACX platform to create their audiobook.
+These marked audiobooks are sometimes produced by Audible itself, through Audible Studios or Audible Originals, or authors use Audible’s ACX platform to create their audiobooks.

 Related article: Why are audiobooks so expensive?